serilog/serilog-sinks-async/README.md

     }

-    // Allow a backlog of up to 10,000 items to be maintained (dropping extras if full) .WriteTo.Async(a => a.File("logs/myapp.log"), inspector: out IQueueState inspector) ...
+    // Allow a backlog of up to 10,000 items to be maintained (dropping extras if full) .WriteTo.Async(a => a.File("logs/myapp.log"), inspector: out Async.IAsyncLogEventSinkState inspector) ...

-    // Wire the inspector through to health monitoring and/or metrics in order to periodically emit a metric, raise an alarm, etc.
+    // Wire the inspector through to application health monitoring and/or metrics in order to periodically emit a metric, raise an alarm, etc.
-    ... healthMonitoring.RegisterCheck(() => new PeriodicMonitorCheck(inspector));
+    ...
+HealthMonitor.RegisterAsyncLogSink(inspector);
 ```

 ### Blocking